muratcangencturk/prompter/README.md

 ```

 Use a valid Firebase token when running the command above.
 Missing indexes will
-lead to empty results on the Social page until they are created.
+lead to "Could not load prompts" errors and empty results on the Social page
-Firestore may take several minutes to build the indexes after deployment.
-During
+until they are created.
+Firestore may take several minutes to build the indexes
-this period queries on the Social page can throw `failed-precondition` errors and
+after deployment.
+During this period queries on the Social page can throw
-show "Failed to load prompts."
+`failed-precondition` errors and show "Could not load prompts."

 If you encounter `Cannot read properties of undefined (reading 'onAuthStateChanged')` on the Social page, your Firebase configuration is missing.
 Create a `firebase.config.json` file (using `firebase.config.example.json` as a template) or set `window.firebaseConfig` before loading the scripts.